+The Bush administration took action Tuesday to freeze financial accounts and assets of a naturalized British citizen for allegedly providing "material and logistical" support to al-Qaida and other terror groups.
+The action against Mohammed Al Ghabra means that any bank accounts or other financial assets belonging to him found in the United States must be frozen.
+Americans also are prohibited from doing business with him.
 The Treasury Department alleged that Al Ghabra had organized travel to Pakistan for people seeking to meet with senior al-Qaida officials and to undertake jihad training.
 Several of those people returned to the United Kingdom to engage in covert activity on behalf of al-Qaida, the department said.